General Data Protection Regulation (GDPR)

 FREQUENTLY ASKED QUESTIONS ABOUT OUR DATA PROCESSING

-FOREX Bank processes personal data in order to provide the services you request and to be able to manage banking operations and related functions.
-Customer “agreements” between you as a customer and FOREX Bank relate to your use of a service provided by us such as application for and use of private banking account, savings account, online banking service, mobile device banking service, bank or credit card, private loan, loan insurance, currency, online currency and currency exchange services as well as other services.
-The personal data that is processed include, for instance, your name, social security number, account number, contact information such as address, telephone number and email-address.
+FOREX processes personal data in order to provide the services you request and to be able to manage payment service operations and related functions.
+Customer “agreements” between you as a customer and FOREX relate to your use of a service provided by us such as use of currency, online currency and currency exchange services as well as other services.
+The personal data that is processed include, for instance, your name, social security number, contact information such as address, telephone number and email-address.

 ”Know your customer” or ”KYC”-related data and other personal information can be used to prevent, detect, report and investigate suspected money laundering and financing of terrorism as well as related crimes generating the illegitimate funds that are being laundered.

-How long do FOREX Bank process your personal data?
+How long do FOREX process your personal data?

-FOREX Bank retains your personal data as long as you remain our customer, i.e. as long as the agreement between you and FOREX Bank remains in force.
-After the customer relationship and the agreement terminates, your data will be retained so that we can answer to legal claims and to exercise our rights and fulfil our obligations in relation to potential claims and inquiries by former customers and authorities.
+FOREX retains your personal data so that we can answer to legal claims and to exercise our rights and fulfil our obligations in relation to potential claims and inquiries by former customers and authorities.

 Retention periods may change depending on the purpose of the data processing.
 For example, we are obliged in accordance with the Money Laundering Act to identity our customers and verify their identity when we are establishing a permanent customer relationship.
 The same obligation exists in the case of individual transactions that exceed the threshold value in the Money Laundering Act or in the case of individual transactions that can otherwise be considered suspicious which we are required to report, section.
 4 (1) the Money Laundering Act.
 A transaction is considered “suspicious” when the transaction deviate from the customers normal transactions, or is exceptional in terms of the financial value.